Private Cloud: Required Migrations Process

 Step 2 - Transit server request

 All accounts are ready.
-The user has to contact the support to:
+The user has to contact the support to prepare the transit server.

 Step 3 - Transit server installation